apache/nuttx/configs/sim/README.txt

   - The default in defconfig is to use a generic memory buffer for the framebuffer.  defconfig-x11 is an example with X11 support enabled.
+  - The default is the single-user NX implementation.
+To select the multi-user NX implementation:

+      CONFG_NX_MULTIUSER=y
+      CONFIG_DISABLE_MQUEUE=n

 ostest